vsrinivas/fuchsia/system/uapp/installer/README.md

 space requirements.

 The installer adds an EFI system partition ("ESP").
-The ESP will contain the Magenta kernel and the gigaboot bootloader.
+The ESP will contain the Zircon kernel and the gigaboot bootloader.
 The partition size is set at 1GiB, which is far more than the components need, but this size is chosen to accomodate any files for booting other operating systems off the same ESP.
 This partition is FAT32 formatted.